t2trg/wishi/interop/participant-akeranen.md

 - What is the problem being solved?

   * How can we easily integrate LwM2M devices (clients) to a system that is using heterogeneous set of technologies; and in particular different ways for expressing the semantics of possible interactions.
+  * How can iot.schema.org semantics be used to annotate LwM2M and IPSO models.

 - How does the application handle life cycle events and phases
   * Registration and Discovery
-    * LwM2M clients register to LwM2M Management Server
+    * LwM2M clients register to LwM2M Management Server;
   * Configuration of resources
     * All LwM2M management and application resources are (eventually) exposed by clients
   * Operational Data Exchange
     * CoAP with text/plain
+    * TDs with HTTP and JSON-LD
   * Shutdown and de-registration
     * Not implemented